seratch/slack-cloudflare-workers/docs/simple_app.md

     ctx: ExecutionContext
   ): Promise<Response> {
     const app = new SlackApp({ env })
-      // when the pattern matches, the framework automatically acknowledges the request .event("app_mention", async ({ context }) => {
+      // When the pattern matches, the framework automatically acknowledges the request .event("app_mention", async ({ context }) => {
-        // You can do anything time-consuing tasks here! await context.client.chat.postMessage({
+        // You can do any time-consuming tasks here! await context.client.chat.postMessage({
           channel: context.channelId,
           text: `:wave: <@${context.userId}> what's up?`,